 Background Checks: What Employers Need to Know

-If employers use background checks in making personnel decisions, they must comply with the Fair Credit Reporting Act and laws that protect people from discrimination.
-The FTC and EEOC have tips for businesses on the lawful use of background information.
 A joint publication of the Equal Employment Opportunity Commission and the Federal Trade CommissionWhen making personnel decisions — including hiring, retention, promotion, and reassignment — employers sometimes want to consider the backgrounds of applicants and employees.

 For example, some employers might try to find out about the person’s work history, education, criminal record, financial history, medical history, or use of social media.
 Except for certain restrictions related to medical and genetic information (see below), it’s not illegal for an employer to ask questions about an applicant’s or employee’s background, or to require a background check.

 However, any time you use an applicant’s or employee’s background information to make an employment decision, regardless of how you got the information, you must comply with federal laws that protect applicants and employees from discrimination.

 That includes discrimination based on race, color, national origin, sex, or religion; disability; genetic information (including family medical history); and age (40 or older).
 These laws are enforced by the Equal Employment Opportunity Commission (EEOC).

 In addition, when you run background checks through a company in the business of compiling background information, you must comply with the Fair Credit Reporting Act (FCRA).